aantron/ocaml.org/data/planet/ocamlpro/private-release-of-alt-ergo-100.md

 </li>
 <li>linear integer arithmetic: we re-implemented several parts of linear arithmetic and introduced important improvements in the Fourier-Motzkin algorithm to make it run on smaller sub-problems and avoid some useless executions.
 These optimizations allowed a significant speed up on our internal benchmarks
 </li>
-<li>data structures: we optimized hash-consing and some functions in the &quot;formula&quot; and &quot;literal&quot; modules
+<li>data structures: we optimized hash-consing and some functions in the "formula" and "literal" modules
 </li>
 <li>SAT solving: we made a lot of improvements in the default SAT-solver and in the SatML plugin.
-In particular, the solvers now send lists of facts (literals) to &quot;the decision procedure part&quot; instead of sending them one by one.
-This avoids intermediate calls to some &quot;expensive&quot; algorithms, such as Fourier-Motzkin
+In particular, the solvers now send lists of facts (literals) to "the decision procedure part" instead of sending them one by one.
+This avoids intermediate calls to some "expensive" algorithms, such as Fourier-Motzkin
 </li>
 <li>Matching: we extended the E-matching algorithm to also perform matching modulo the theory of records.
 In addition, we simplified matching heuristics and optimized the E-matching process to avoid computing the same instances several times
 </li>